joesanfilippo/rtd_ontime_departure/docs/README.md

 ![Top 10 Routes Alternate Hypothesis](images/top_10_routes_alt_hypothesis.png)

 ### Map of Neighborhoods by On-Time Departure Percent
 Finally, equity plays a large role in making sure that RTD is providing convenient and reliable service across the entire Metro Denver Area.
 So in order to determine this, I plotted the on-time departure rate across all Denver neighborhoods according to where the stop is located.
-You can dive into the map at [All Routes Neighborhood Map](html/All_neighborhood_map.html)

 ![All Routes Neighborhood Map](images/all_routes_neighborhood.png)